angyuqian/coffee-code/hypothes.is/README.md

 Participants will:

-- practice creating annotations using Hypothes.is
+- practice creating annotations using [Hypothes.is](https://web.hypothes.is)
-- articulate specific strategies to use Hypothes.is in the classroom
+- articulate specific strategies for using [Hypothes.is](https://web.hypothes.is) in the classroom

 ## Workshop Outline